OxfordUAVAutonomy/tum_ardrone/README.md

 # Package modified tum_ardrone

 This package is a modified version of the original `tum_ardrone` package from https://github.com/tum-vision/tum_ardrone/tree/hydro-devel.
 The main difference is that our autopilot is generated from AgentSpeak code.
-It currently only supports a subset of the original autopilot's commands. the For a [list of the supported commands](#supportedCommands) see below.
+It currently only supports a subset of the original autopilot's commands.
+For a [list of the supported commands](#supportedCommands) see below.
 More details can be found in [here](http://www.cprover.org/UAVs/TAROS2015/).

 ## Installation